 Santa Maria del Mar dates back to the year 998.
 The building we see today was established to be created in 1324 by order of Archbishop Bernard Yulya, who took over the patronage of the church.
 Construction of the church began on March 25, 1329; when the first stone was laid by King Alfonso IV of Aragon, which is marked on a front plate in Catalan and Latin.
 Its main architects were listed Berenguer de Montagut and Ramon Despouy.

 During the time of construction of the church, all the guilds of the La Ribera were involved in this gigantic task.
-The walls, the side chapels and the facades were finished by 1350.
+The walls, the side chapels, and the facades were finished by 1350.
 In 1379 there was a fire that damaged many of the important elements of the work.
-Finally, in November 3, 1383 the last stone was laid and on 15 August 1384 the church was consecrated.
+Finally, on November 3, 1383, the last stone was laid and on 15 August 1384, the church was consecrated.
 In 1428 an earthquake destroyed several windows on the west side of the church.
-Images and baroque altar was destroyed in a fire in 1936 and the Chapel of the Blessed Sacrament, next to the apse was added in the 19th century.
+Images and the baroque altar was destroyed in a fire in 1936 and the Chapel of the Blessed Sacrament, next to the apse was added in the 19th century.

 If you wish to explore ancient Barcelona and want to stay close by.
 Then book apartments in the Gothic Quarter now!
 Where you can stay in Barcelona luxuriously as well as comfortably for great prices!

 Santa Maria del Mar is a truly unique church that has a lot of particularities.
 Indeed, it was built in just 55 years.
 The church was built from 1329 to 1384, while usually in the Middle Ages, the construction of churches lasted more than a century.
 Therefore, the church Santa Maria del Mar is the only church that has a pure Catalan Gothic style.

 If you look at the ground, you will see the tombs of the Middle Ages.
 The church was the temple of lovers and merchants of Gothic Barcelona.